bytefish/bytefish.de/blog/excel_xml_export.md

 author: Philipp Wagner
 summary: Using XML Maps for exporting XML Data from Excel.

-Something I need to do on a regular basis is reading data from Excel sheets in C\# applications.
-Well... a large part of the world is built on Microsoft Excel and CSV files.
+A large part of the world is built on Microsoft Excel and CSV files.
 And knowing how to extract and parse these formats probably saves you a lot of time and headaches.

 In this post I will show how to use the XML Mapping functionality to export data from Microsoft Excel.